yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/connect_to_apimgr.md

 Master API Manager

-: Organization X has application F that is shared with the user A.
+* Organization X has application F that is shared with the user A.
-: Organization X has APIs C and D that are both assigned to application F.
+* Organization X has APIs C and D that are both assigned to application F.

 Slave API Manager

-: Organization X has application Q that is shared with the user A.
+* Organization X has application Q that is shared with the user A.
-: Organization X has APIs G and H that are both assigned to application Q.
+* Organization X has APIs G and H that are both assigned to application Q.

-This means that when API Portal is connected to both API Managers, the user A sees the APIs C, D, G, and H listed in API Catalog, and applications F and Q on the Applications page.
-If API Portal was only connected to, say, master API Manager, the user A would see only APIs C and D, and application F.
+This means that when API Portal is connected to both API Managers, user A sees the APIs C, D, G, and H listed in API Catalog, and applications F and Q on the Applications page.
+If API Portal was only connected to the master API Manager, user A would see only APIs C and D, and application F.

 ### Prerequisites